 In the days following the shooting, and in light of troubling witness accounts, officials began investigating law enforcement’s response to the shooting.
-On May 26, the New York Times reported that the Texas Rangers had been called in to help with the case.
-And on May 29, after repeated calls from politicians, the Justice Department announced it would be launching its own inquiry.
+In late May, the New York Times reported that the Texas Rangers had been called in to help with the case; a few days later, after repeated calls from politicians, the Justice Department announced it would be launching its own inquiry.

 Steven C. McCraw, the director of the Texas Department of Public Safety, has since said that the order by local police officers to not breach the classroom Ramos occupied for more than an hour “was the wrong decision.
 Period.”
 Below, everything we know about what police did and didn’t do in Uvalde.

 What do we know about these “conflicting reports”?

 There are many details from the first official reports of the Uvalde shooting that have since changed or been completely debunked.
 For example, initial reports indicated that Ramos wore body armor during the shooting, though that does not appear to have been the case.